 TULSA, Okla. — 91st Street, between Yale and Harvard, is due for improvements.

-Good news for he and his neighbors; crews will start work March 2, to replace the waterlines beneath the road, strengthen the road’s structure and resurface it.
+Good news for him and his neighbors; crews start work March 2, to replace the waterlines beneath the road, strengthen the road’s structure, and resurface it.

 “Sidewalks would be great.
-Entry and exit points to roads for just people walkin their dog or whatever would certainly be great,” Yarroll said.
+Entry and exit points to roads for just people walking their dog or whatever would certainly be great,” Yarroll said.

 Work is expected to be finished late in 2026.
 Drivers can expect intermittent closures and delays throughout.